iamdhariot/redux-saga-with-redux-toolkit/README.md

 To run this project on your local machine:

-1. Clone the repository using `git clone`.
+1. Clone the repository using `git clone https://github.com/iamdhariot/redux-saga-with-redux-toolkit.git`.
 2. Run `npm install` to install the dependencies.
 3. Run `npm start` to start the project.
 4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.